 According to the Occupational Safety and Health Administration (OSHA), more than 5,000 workers are hospitalized and approximately 200 are killed due to workplace burn injuries each year.
 Burn injuries range in type and severity, and may require surgery, physical therapy, or other types of rehabilitation.

 Most employees in Pennsylvania who are burned at work are entitled to workers’ compensation benefits.
-If you were burned at work, the Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. can help you get the compensation you need to recover.
+If you were burned at work, the experienced workers’ compensation lawyers at Larry Pitt & Associates, P.C. can help you get the compensation you need to recover.

 Types of Burn Injuries

 Depending on the type of workplace and the job duties or equipment involved, workers may suffer from five main types of burns: